Richardaeld/Fat_Racoon_Kitchen/README.md

     + The solution used was to use a Bootstrap navigation bar.

 ## Current Bugs
 + Social links on footer have a repetitive triggering bug.
-They use JS mouseenter to trigger and trigger improperly due to multiple css layers and a margin.
+They use JS mouseenter to trigger and trigger improperly due to multiple CSS layers and a margin.
     + Multiple attempts have been made to limit event bubbling but no real solution could be found.
         + These attempts have including changing the type of event the trigger uses to stopPropagation().
 + Safari browser Bugs